forta-network/docs/docs/scanner-quickstart.md

 Environment="FORTA_PASSPHRASE=<your_forta_passphrase>"
 ```

+!!! note "Alternative Systemd Override Path"
+    In our previous tests, it was confirmed that this approach works in Ubuntu, Debian, CentOS and Fedora.
+However, it has been reported by several node operators that it sometimes does not work as expected in some distributions.
+If you are not able to make this work using the suggested path above, you can try writing to `/lib/systemd/system/forta.service.d/env.conf` instead, as an alternative.

 ### Configure Chain APIs

 In your Forta directory, there now is a `config.yml` file.
 You must configure that file so that your scan node knows how to get its blockchain data.